prem-research/Funcdex-Synthesizer/README.md

 - We didn't try optimizing the prompts at all.
 - This codebase was refactored for release and has not been tested thoroughly in its current form.
 If you find a bug, please open an issue, we will attend to it at the earliest.
 - No support for Parallel function calling, only multi-step.
+- There is no rejection of examples apart from the embedding -- perhaps using n-gram overlap or ROUGE scores to dedup conversations are possible extensions.
+- Generated conversations are "happy paths" -> it doesn't teach the model to recover from errors.

 ## Acknowledgements
 We build on [Composio.dev](Composio.dev)'s list of tool definitions to power this project.